- Cap-and-Trade Program

 Auction Bid Advisor Form

 Section 95914 of the Cap-and-Trade Regulation (Regulation) requires that any entity participating in an auction that has retained the services of a Cap-and-Trade Consultant or Advisor regarding auction bidding strategy must ensure certain provisions are met as described in the Regulation.
 In addition, the Consultant or Advisor providing services related to bid strategy must submit certain information to CARB no later than fifteen (15) days prior to the quarterly auction at which the Consultant or Advisor's services will be employed.
-The Auction Bid Advisor Form can be used to submit the required information to CARB at the address provided on the form.
+The Auction Bid Advisor Form and the Addendum can be used to submit the required information to CARB at the address provided on the form.

 Cap-and-Trade Utility Disclosure Form